INTRODUCTION

 Steers accreditation process

-Members wishing to apply for steers accreditation should first contact their squad organiser, lists below.
-Private scull owners who wishes to boat at their own discretion should contact the CRSA on the safety@londonrc.org.uk email id.
+Members wishing to apply for steers accreditation should first contact their squad organiser, listed below.
+Private scull owners who wish to boat at their own discretion should contact the CRSA: safety@londonrc.org.uk

-The form is a self-certification of your level, the level declared should be candid and relevant to boating on one’s own or requiring outside guidance and having reviewed the levels those who need more knowledge can be helped to gain that knowledge.
+The form is a self-certification of your level.
+The level declared should be candid and relevant to the candidate’s boating at LRC.

-The online test of the Tideway Code and other aspects regarding boating from the club has a pass mark of 50 out of 56.
-This can be found via this link:
+The online Tideway Code (and other aspects regarding boating from LRC) test has a pass mark of 50 out of 56:

-This is an open file test, candidates may and should consult the Tideway Code when completing their answers.
-You will have noted that the PLA site has been updated and now has the Ebb tide flag and tide times, it is a useful page to store as a favourite on your browser, it can be found here:
+This is an open file test.
+Candidates should consult the Tideway Code, the club bye-laws and the water safety and emergency plan when completing their answers.
+The PLA site has the Ebb tide flag and tide times and is a useful page to store on your browser:

-Each squad at LRC has an organiser/leader who is responsible for ensuring members of their group are categorised, acting in a safe manner and obey the navigation code, they can escalate concerns or seek advice from the Club Rowing Safety Advisor (CRSA) when they need to.
-That individual will be a point of contact for the safety advisor on any issues with members of the squad should it be required and will be used to cascade messages and information.
-They may be asked to help the CRSA when matters concerning their squads are raised by the PLA/TRRC or help the CRSA in giving additional advice or training to crews that have been involved in an incident or are subject to a complaint, on the rare occasions where this occurs.
-These individuals are responsible for ensuring anyone within their group is accredited to steer at the appropriate level and that lists are compiled and sent to the office to be held/updated as required.
+Each group at LRC has an organiser/leader who is responsible for ensuring members of their group are categorised, acting in a safe manner and obeying the navigation code.
+Group leads will escalate concerns or seek advice from the Club Rowing Safety Advisor (CRSA) when needed, and will be a point of contact for the CRSA on any issues.
+Group leads are responsible for ensuring anyone within their group is accredited to steer at the appropriate level and that lists are compiled and sent to the office to be held/updated as required.

 The list of squad organisers is below (please notifying the WSA with any changes)